Alfresco/docs-alfresco/sap/latest/install/index.md

     * `sap-content-connector-repo-5.x.amp` for Alfresco Content Services
     * `sap-content-connector-share-5.x.amp` for Alfresco Share

-2. Use the Module Management Tool (MMT) to install the AMP files into the Repository WAR (`alfresco.war`) and the Share WAR (`share.war`).
+2. Use the Module Management Tool (MMT) to install the {% include tooltip.html word="AMP" text="AMP" %} files into the Repository WAR (`alfresco.war`) and the Share WAR (`share.war`).

-    For more information, see [Using the Module Management Tool (MMT)](TODO_LINK:https://docs.alfresco.com/6.2/concepts/dev-extensions-modules-management-tool.html) and [Installing an Alfresco Module Package](https://docs.alfresco.com/6.2/tasks/amp-install.html).
+    For more information, see [Using the Module Management Tool (MMT)](TODO_LINK:https://docs.alfresco.com/6.2/concepts/dev-extensions-modules-management-tool.html) and [Installing an Alfresco Module Package](TODO_LINK:https://docs.alfresco.com/6.2/tasks/amp-install.html).

 3. Add the related properties to the `alfresco-global.properties` file.